offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

 Does order of the selected features_FC matter?
 A safe bet is likely to add features_FC in the same order.
 ```

 Right-click inside the **Transformations** list to add, delete, edit, and reorder transformations.
-The **Scale** transformation takes copies made in the previous transformation and applies compound scaling (e.g., first copy is 2x scaled, second copy, 3x scaled, etc..), as shown in the example.
+The **Scale** transformation takes copies made in the previous transformation and applies !!compound!! scaling (e.g., first copy is 2x scaled, second copy, 3x scaled, etc..), as shown in the example.
 For copies of the body_FC, this may work as intended.
 For copies of features_FC, this may not work as intended (e.g., in the example screenshot, notice that the pockets don't seat on the face as they scale).

 `{ref} https://wiki.freecad.org/PartDesign_MultiTransform` `{ref} https://wiki.freecad.org/PartDesign_Scaled`